Spring Garden Revival

 Hull Municipal Ordinances for Grading Equipment Operation & Commercial Service Standards

-Hull’s municipal ordinances regulate grading equipment operation and commercial service standards.
-Typical operating hours are 7:00 AM–6:00 PM weekdays and 9:00 AM–5:00 PM Saturdays, with Sunday restrictions common.
-All contractors must hold a business license, and a PE is required for complex drainage.
-Equipment operators must be certified, and insurance minimums are $1 million general liability and $2 million aggregate (bonding for municipal contracts).
-Safety requirements include right-of-way permits, traffic control, PPE, and regular equipment maintenance.
-Environmental compliance mandates proper disposal, no street dumping, erosion control, and strict adherence to MS4 and NPDES standards.
-For more information, contact the Hull Department of Public Works or consult the Hull Community Development & Planning office.
+Hull’s municipal ordinances regulate grading equipment operation and commercial service standards to protect public safety and the environment.
+Typical operating hours are 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday work often restricted.
+Contractors must hold a business license, and a PE is required for complex drainage projects.
+Equipment operators must be certified, and insurance requirements include a minimum of $1 million general liability and $2 million aggregate coverage, with bonding for municipal contracts.
+Safety measures include right-of-way permits, traffic control, PPE, and regular equipment maintenance.
+Environmental compliance is enforced through proper disposal, erosion control, and adherence to MS4 stormwater standards.